xenoterracide/version-catalog-spring-boot/README.md

 ### Versions

-In order to make life easier the first 2 numbers of the version catalog will match the Spring Boot version.
-The 3rd number will be incremented for any patches or minor changes needed.
+The major and minor versions of this catalog align with the Spring Boot version.
+The patch version is incremented for updates to the catalog itself.

 ### Gradle Support

-Gradle Versions older than 7.2 will not work.
-Gradle 7.4 was the first stable release for version catalogs.
+Gradle 7.2 or later is required.
+Stable support for version catalogs was introduced in Gradle 7.4.

 ## Development